Rohan Bavishi's Headshot

 CV

+Hi, I’m an Applied Scientist at Amazon AGI working on foundation models and agents.
+Previously, I was a research scientist at Adept AI Labs working on agents as well.
 I completed my Ph.D. at the University of California, Berkeley, where I was advised by Koushik Sen. I was also a member of the Programming Systems group.
 My research focused on designing tools and techniques for improving the productivity of programmers, specifically data scientists.
 Check out the project descriptions for DataButler, VizSmith, Gauss, and AutoPandas below for a primer on the kinds of problems my theis tackled.

 I’ve also researched techniques for automatic program repair in my internships with the PROSE team at MSR and the Software Systems Innovation Group at Fujitsu Research of America.
 At MSR, we developed techniques for fixing syntax errors in formula languages such as Excel and PowerApps.
 See the LaMirage project below for details.
 At Fujitsu, I worked on a system Phoenix, that leverages the rich development history of open-source projects on Github to automatically learn generic strategies to repair static analysis violations, such as those reported by Findbugs.
 The techniques behind Phoenix were published in FSE 2019.